 A timesheet is the method of recording your hours on a weekly basis, providing a reflection of the hours worked during that week.
 All sessional teachers are required to submit a weekly timesheet to claim for their hours.
 You should submit your hours online at the end of each week.
 Your administrative departmental contact is asked to authorise these hours before they are processed for payment.

-There is a range of how to guides in this link STP How to guides please viewvideos:
+There is a range of how to guides in this link STP How to guides please view the following 2 videos:

 How to complete a Detailed Timesheet (CTE require detailed timesheet for all STP contract)

+How to claim Holiday pay

 If you cannot access the video’s, please find below a step by step guide also available via this Link